ubc/jupyter-canvas-api/README.md

 systemctl daemon-reload
 systemctl enable jupyter-rsync.timer
 systemctl enable jupyter-canvas-api.service
+# Update the following mount to fit your needs, or add the Jupyter Lab home directory mount point to /etc/fstab
 #systemctl enable mnt-efs.mount

 # Setup Python
 sudo pip3 install -r /usr/share/jupyter-canvas-api/requirements.txt

+# Add Enviroment Variables (Update These To Fit Your Needs)
+sudo echo 'JUPYTER_API_PORT="5000"' >> /etc/environment
+sudo echo 'JUPYTER_API_HOST="0.0.0.0"' >> /etc/environment
+sudo echo 'JUPYTER_API_KEY="12345"' >> /etc/environment
+sudo echo 'JNOTE_HOME="/mnt/efs/stat-100a-home/"' >> /etc/environment
+sudo echo 'JNOTE_SNAP="/mnt/efs/stat-100a-snap/"' >> /etc/environment
+sudo echo 'JNOTE_INTSNAP="/mnt/efs/stat-100a-internal/"' >> /etc/environment
+sudo echo 'JNOTE_COURSE_CODE="STAT100a"' >> /etc/environment

+# Reboot
+sudo reboot now
 ```

 ## Kubernetes Pod Deployments

+## Notes

+- The API needs to be run as Root, as such the Enviroment Variables need to be accessable by Root.
+- On the Virtual Machine Deployment, the hourly rsync script is controlled by a SystemD Timer, rather than a cronjob.
+- On the docker/kubernetes deployment the hourly rsync script is controlled via cron.
+A script is placed into /etc/cron.hourly, and the /etc/crontab for that directory is triggered on the 17th minute.
+- When running the API call /snapshot_all there is a 1 hour cool down.
+If run sooner, it can take along time to complete.

 ## Support